LocationMap of the Uinita Mountains

 Mirror Lake Highway

 UT 150 (Mirror Lake Highway), the main access to the Uintas, is often rather busy on the south side, to a little way beyond the crest, but less so further north, towards Wyoming.
-All parked vehicles along the road need to display a USFS pass (cost $3) but primitive camping is allowed for no further payment, either in designated sites or at large, anywhere in the forest.
+All parked vehicles along the road need to display a USFS pass (cost $6 in 2020, good for three days) but primitive camping is allowed for no further payment, either in designated sites or at large, anywhere in the forest.
 There are many official campgrounds, with some facilities, where a fee is charged.

 The road starts in the west at Kamas